 Mallorca, Spain

 While summer draws the largest crowds to Mallorca, the Mediterranean jewel of Spain’s Balearic Islands, March offers a serene escape with mild temperatures and fewer tourists.
 Explore the island’s stunning cathedrals, crystal-clear bays, and charming villages without the usual hustle and bustle.
-Although the temperatures won’t be warm enough to enjoy Mallorca’s beaches, the near-60s temperatures and sunny days will still feel nice for anyone looking for a break from dreary winter weather.
+Although the temperatures won’t be warm enough to enjoy Mallorca’s beaches unless you’re into polar plunges, the near-60s temperatures and sunny days will still feel nice for anyone looking for a break from dreary winter weather.

 Sicily, Italy